prmadev/prma/content/posts/pure_rust.md

 But that does not guarantee that our functions are pure, or that every pure function can be `const`.
 Here are my reasons:

-1.  `const` functions can take \`&amp;mut something\` as their arguments.
+1.  `const` functions can take `&mut something` as their arguments.
 Taking mutable references is definitely not very pure-function-y.
-2. You cannot `const` trait methods in stable rust, as of now.
+2. You cannot `const` trait methods in stable <span class="language">Rust</span>, as of now.
 And considering that every function call inside a `const` function should be `const` as well, you are extremely limited, without any reasons that have to do with pure functions.
 3. Many libraries don't to use `const` on the functions that are `const`.
 Again, limitation without pureness reasons.

 ## Making things declarative {#making-things-declarative}

-There is this often repeated old joke from Phil Karlton that says:
+There is this often repeated old joke that says:

 > There two hard problems in programming
 >
 > 1. Cache invalidation
 > 2. Naming things
-> 3.
 >
+> -- <span class="person">Phil Karlton</span>

-> And here we are concerned with the second one.
+And here we are concerned with the second one.

 -   In the **imperative** universe, we usually name our functions using _verbs_.
 Think `calculate_my_lateness`.
 -   In the **declarative** universe we are concerned with our output, we use _nouns_.
 Think `lateness_calculator`.